AscendEx (ASD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AscendEx Historical Price

-According to the latest data gathered on AscendEx live price page, the current price of AscendEx is 0.02323967USD.
-The circulating supply of AscendEx(ASD) is 742.98M ASD , giving it a market capitalization of $17.27M.
+According to the latest data gathered on AscendEx live price page, the current price of AscendEx is 0.02103222USD.
+The circulating supply of AscendEx(ASD) is 742.98M ASD , giving it a market capitalization of $15.55M.

 The AscendEx Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ASD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.